darconeous/old-coap-archived/README.md

  * Supports retransmission of confirmable packets.
  * CoAP-to-HTTP proxy, based on CuRL (incomplete, but kinda working)
  * Supports more than 14 options in the header.
+ * Low stack usage.
+(With continuing work to make it lower)

 Features which are in progress:

  * Observing.
 (Will be based on the current pairing implementaiton)

+Initial focus is on correctness of implementation.
+Stack usage and other performance optimizations will become the focus later on.

 ## Contiki Support ##